University (UAB) Hospital

 Here, our residents get first-hand experience managing a variety of complications in pregnancy, and residents are trained to master the art of ultrasonography.
 All ultrasound images obtained are cataloged in a large, computerized database, which is available both for research and clinical decision-making.

-Continuity and Complications Clinic
+Gynecologic Continuity Clinic

 In an effort to provide comprehensive care for our Gyn patients, as well as resident education, a Continuity Clinic has been established.
 It is under the supervision of the Division of Gynecology.
 This clinic functions as a Gyn clinic for non-acute care while providing primary and preventative medical treatment.
 Special attention is given to routine Gyn exams, contraceptive counseling, hormone replacement therapy, and screening for common medical problems.